sbryan/spark-js-SDK/README.md

 	);
 ```

-The current authentication process is using a server side the handles the fetching of access_token and guest_token.
+The current authentication process is using a server side that handles the fetching of access_token and guest_token.
 These are required
-in order that your applocation will work.
+so that your application will work.
 You can utilize one of the server implementations that are supplied in this repository.

 #### Sample code